jgieseler/solo-epd-loader/README.rst

 Example code that loads low latency (ll) electron and proton (+alphas) fluxes (and errors) for EPT NORTH telescope from Apr 15 2021 to Apr 16 2021 into two Pandas dataframes (one for protons & alphas, one for electrons).
-In general available are ‘sun’, ‘asun’, ‘north’, and ‘south’ viewing directions for ‘ept’ and ‘het’ telescopes of SolO/EPD.
+In general available are ‘sun’, ‘asun’, ‘north’, ‘south’, and ‘omni’ viewing directions for ‘ept’ and ‘het’ telescopes of SolO/EPD.

 .. code:: python